j50n/deno-proc/README.md

 But there is still the nagging problem of the process API in Deno.
 It feels a little bit like I am dropping down into a poorly abstracted C library.
 It is hard to use processes _correctly_ in Deno with this API.
-You end up leaking resources or leaving orphaned processes hanging around.
-However, if you use the Deno process API correctly, it is very reliable, has predictable behavior, and it is _fast_.
+I find that I often end up leaking resources or - sometimes - leaving orphaned processes hanging around.
+However, when I use the Deno process API correctly, it is very reliable, has predictable behavior, and it is _fast_.

 `proc` provides a reasonable solution to the leaky resource problem and - at the same time - redefines the API to feel more like modern JavaScript.
 I hope you